When you're thinking about buying a property, we know you want to make the best financial decision possible.

 What else should you consider?

 - As with any property purchase, do your due diligence: research the area, the demand for this type of property, rental demand and return, and so on.
-You can also find about recent sales, past sales history and current property listings using our Property Guide App.
+You can also find about recent sales, past sales history and current property listings using our CommBank Property app.

 - Depending on whether you are buying a place to rent out or to live in, ask yourself if the property is going to be compatible with what tenants want, or with what you as a homeowner want.